Pectus Excavatum Symptoms

 Pectus excavatum can cause physical problems that will affect your quality of life.

 Mild Pectus Excavatum Symptoms

-Usually, patients that have a mild sunken chest deformity aren’t stressed out about their body appearance.
+Usually, the patients with mild PE don’t suffer a lot psychologically, because they aren't very stressed about their body appearance.

-People with mild pectus excavatum don’t need any treatment if the deformity doesn’t distress the lung and heart work.
+Generally, patients with Haller Index < 2.5 don't need any treatment because the deformity doesn't distress the heart and lungs.